home-assistant/home-assistant.io/source/docs/assist/builtin_sentences.markdown

 1. Take a look at the test sentences:
     * On github, in the [tests](https://github.com/home-assistant/intents/tree/main/sentences) folder, open the subfolder for your language.
     * Look through the test files to see the example sentences that have been tested.
-    * The second part of the file name shows the intent, the first part shows the domain.
+    * The second part of the file name shows the {% term intent %}, the first part shows the domain.
 For some domains, such as covers, fans, and light, there are specific sentences.
         The other domains are covered by the generic *homeassistant_*.

         ![Example of a folder of assistant sentence test files](/images/assist/intents-test-files.png)